gkaf89/NCC-Trainings/docs/openmp/exercise-2.md

 ??? question "Questions"

-     - What is the value of the varible `var` in the parallel region and after the parallel region?
+     - What is the value of the variable `var` in the parallel region and after the parallel region?
-     - Do you think the initial value of varibale `var` is been considered within the parallel region?
+     - Do you think the initial value of variable `var` is considered within the parallel region?

 #### <u>Firstprivate</u>